Spanish continues to thrive at Hampton School and currently three forms start Spanish as their main language in the First Year.

 We are lucky enough to have two full-time Spanish Assistants who work with pupils throughout the School.
 Sixth Form pupils attend in pairs for one timetabled lesson per week, discussing contemporary social issues and developing their conversational skills.
 First to Fifth Year Hamptonians see one of the assistants during one of their weekly timetabled Spanish lessons.
 Boys also benefit from our well-stocked resources centre, full of authentic materials, magazines, books and DVDs.
 They also have access to ClickView where they can find a whole host of documentaries and films relevant to the Hispanic world.

-The Spanish Department currently runs three trips to Spain and encourages boys at every level to take part.
-Our trip programme allows pupils to visit three very distinct areas of Spain – from beautiful, rural Andalucia to the ancient Mediterranean port city of Valencia and the bustling and cosmopolitan capital, Madrid.
+The Spanish Department currently runs four trips to Spain and encourages boys at every level to take part.
+Our trip programme allows pupils to visit four very distinct areas of Spain – from beautiful, rural Andalusia to the ancient Mediterranean port city of Valencia and the bustling and cosmopolitan capital, Madrid and the UNESCO declared World Heritage city of Córdoba.
 Furthermore, Hampton boys also have the opportunity to take part in a trip to Latin America which runs biennially to either Cuba or Mexico.